 - before depositing VC to or withdrawing VC from the depository VC wallet worth 1,000 EUR or more, or the equivalent amount in foreign or virtual currency

-In case of VC exchange operation and transactions of 15,000 EUR or more, or the equivalent in foreign or virtual currency, VASPs must provide the FCIS with related customer identification and KYC information.
+In the case of VC exchange operations and transactions of 15,000 EUR or more, or the equivalent in foreign or virtual currency, VASPs must provide the FCIS with related customer identification and KYC information.

 If VASPs and custodians spot suspicious VC activities or transactions, they should inform the FCIS after identifying a suspicious transaction.

 After confirming that a customer is carrying out a suspicious transaction, they must halt the transaction regardless of the amount.
 They should inform the FCIS of the suspension no later than three working hours after.

 VASPs and custodians must also inform the FCIS if they know or suspect that a property is linked directly or indirectly to criminal activity or terrorist organization.
 And they should do so no later than one working day after such knowledge or suspicion emerges.

 Additional requirements set forth in Lithuania's crypto regulation

 VASPs and custodians are subject to other regulatory requirements such as: